DG ISPR says ICJ accepts Pak version

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor on Wednesday said the International Court of Justice (ICJ) accepted Pakistan's version on the Kulbhushan Jadhav case and rejected the Indian appeals.
+RAWALPINDI: Director General Inter-Services Public Relations (ISPR) Major General Asif Ghafoor Wednesday said the International Court of Justice (ICJ) accepted Pakistan's version on Kulbhushan Jadhav case and rejected the Indian appeals.

 Speaking to a private media channel, the DG ISPR said that India’s appeal for release of Jadhav and the annulment of the sentence given by the military court -- both were rejected.
 Asif Ghafoor said that it's a success for Pakistan that its version was accepted in hearings which were convened on short notice.